DaGeRe/moobench-fork/README.md

 ## Data Analysis
 Each benchmark execution calls an R script providing mean, standard deviation and confidence intervals for the benchmark variants.
 If you want to get these values again, switch to `frameworks` and call `runR.sh $FRAMEWORK`, where framework is the folder name of the framework (e.g. Kieker).

+If you got data from a run with exponential growing call tree depth, unzip them first (`for file in *.zip; do unzip $file; done`), copy all `results-$framework` folder to a common folder and run `./getExponential.sh` in analysis.
+This will create a graph for each framework and an overview graph for external processing of the traces (zipkin for OpenTelemetry and inspectIT, TCP for Kieker).

 In the folder /bin/r are some R scripts provided to generate graphs to visualize the results.
 In the top the files, one can configure the required paths and the configuration used to analyze the data.